tewhatuora/api-standards-conformance/README.md

    - Makes a request to a specific URL with the given HTTP method.
    - Example: `When a "GET" request to "/patients" is made`

-2. `When a GET request is made to the FHIR API`
+2. `When a {string} request is made to the FHIR API`
-   - Makes a GET request to the FHIR API's known resource path.
+   - Makes a GET request to the a known resource path defined in the config.

 3. `When a request is made to every {string} endpoint in the OAS`
    - Makes requests to all endpoints in the OpenAPI Specification that match the given HTTP method.